 - Introduction of a third cat

-- One of the cats have a medical condition
+- One of the cats has a medical condition

-It’s best to stay on top of these issues to ensure you can deal with an aggressive situation when they do occur.
+It’s best to stay on top of these issues to ensure you can deal with an aggressive situation when it does occur.

-Otherwise, it could become a reoccurring issue rather than an isolated incident.
+Otherwise, it could become a recurring issue rather than an isolated incident.

 You should now have more than enough information to make a smart, informed decision.